 Do you own or work for an accounting firm?
 Well, you’re in luck.
-Banks and other lenders offer discount home loans for accountants.
+Banks and other lenders offer higher borrowing capacity and discount home loans for accountants.
 Since accounting professionals are low-risk borrowers, lenders offer lower interest rates, higher LVR, and Lenders Mortgage Insurance waivers.

 This guide will provide everything you need to know about getting your accountant home loan.